diegomazala/tucano/doc/effectTutorial.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 And that is all!!
-The blur shaders files ("meanfilter.vert and meanfilter.frag) are in the *effects/shaders* directory of the Tucano Lib.
+The blur shaders files (meanfilter.vert and meanfilter.frag) are in the *effects/shaders* directory of the Tucano Lib.

 ## Alternative to setting the FBO size during the initialization.